Kagean/CPR_Training_VR/README.md

 - CPR Training VR is a virtual reality application designed to teach and simulate the basics of Cardiopulmonary Resuscitation (CPR).
 Built as an interactive training tool, this project allows users to practice correct CPR techniques in a safe and immersive environment.

+**V0.0.3    (10.07.2025)**

+**NEW**

+- Added human model and adjusted character rig for it

+- The table was designed to avoid bending over to perform CPR on the human model.

 **V0.0.2    (9.07.2025)**

 **NEW**